 “Our school has a mission to train a new breed of environmental professionals who not only possess exceptional technical and analytical skills but are also skilled at teambuilding, decision making, problem-solving, empowerment, empathy and communication,” said Deborah Gallagher, professor of the practice of environmental and resource policy.

-The new series, which kicked off on Sept.
-12, offers students the chance to hone these so-called “soft skills” through a series of curated virtual learning experiences led by successful environmental management practitioners from the private, public and nonprofit sectors.
+The new series offers students the chance to hone these so-called “soft skills” through a series of curated virtual learning experiences led by successful environmental management practitioners from the private, public and nonprofit sectors.

 The series kicks off at on Sept.
 24, with a panel discussion, “The Journey to Sustainability,” that showcases how effective soft skills have helped three Nicholas School alumni shape their careers and bring about change in their organizations.